Tanu911/NLP-first-project/README.md

 # NLP-first-project
 Sentimental Analysis for Game Reviews (AV)
 This is an NLP based project.
 This project deals with review rating.
 It uses Tensorflow backend and has a good accuracy.
-It processes the reviews of games and predicts the sentiment of the user.
+It processes the reviews of games and predicts the sentiment of the user.<br>
 About Data Source:
 Steam Platform

-Data Dictionary
+## Data Dictionary
-train.zip

-1. train.csv
+### 1. train.csv

 review_id       - Unique ID for each review